-Trainees identified as 'training in gastrointestinal haemostasis' will require evidence in JETS of an agreed local mechanism to maximise exposure to gastrointestinal bleeding.
+Trainees identified as 'training in gastrointestinal haemostasis' will require evidence in their log book of an agreed local mechanism to maximise exposure to gastrointestinal bleeding.

 Process that ensures endoscopy trainees' exposure to emergency and urgent endoscopic procedures detailed within training policy.